 My methods soon caught the attention of some of the world’s top pro athletes, celebrities, and royals who were flying in from all over the world for fascia treatment so they could live pain-free and function at a higher level.
 It was then I understood fascial recoil can be the root cause of most orthopedic and neurological pain issues.

-The FasciaBlaster® is the only self-treatment tool designed to break up fascial adhesions and restore healthy fascia.
-With consistent use, users can expect relief from pain, tension, and restriction, as well as improved muscle performance, mobility, circulation, nerve activity, and total body function.
+The FasciaBlaster® is a self-treatment tool designed to help break up fascial adhesions and restore healthy fascia.
+With consistent use, users can expect relief from pain, tension, and restriction.

 Here is a tutorial for using the FasciaBlaster® to disarm and desensitize the nervous system, allowing you to ease into the treatment and restore healthy fascia.